Artificial Intelligence Surveillance: Add AI to Cameras

-Artificial Intelligence Surveillance: How to Implement AI in Your Existing Camera Systems
+How to Implement Artificial Intelligence Surveillance in Your Existing Camera Systems

 Traditional security cameras capture everything but require human operators to make sense of what they record.
-Across parking lots, perimeters, and facilities, hundreds of enterprise IP cameras record around the clock, generating massive volumes of video data.
-Even the most capable Security Operations Center (GSOC) teams face an impossible challenge: there are simply too many feeds for any operator to absorb simultaneously, regardless of skill or dedication.
+Across parking lots, perimeters, and facilities, hundreds of enterprise IP cameras generate massive volumes of video data, more than any Security Operations Center (GSOC) team can absorb simultaneously.
+The result is a reactive posture where critical moments, the precursors to high-severity incidents, can go undetected until situations escalate.

 Traditional cameras and monitoring systems can detect motion, count people, or recognize vehicles, functioning as sophisticated triggers that generate alerts based on movement patterns and object presence.
 However, these systems tell you what appeared in the frame without understanding what those observations mean operationally.